Secure Sockets Layer (SSL) Classes#

 The classes below provide support for secure network communication using the Secure Sockets Layer (SSL) protocol, using a native TLS backend, the OpenSSL Toolkit , or any appropriate TLS plugin to perform encryption and protocol handling.

-From Qt version 5.15 onwards, the officially supported version for OpenSSL is 1.1.1 or later.
+From Qt version 5.15 onward, the officially supported version for OpenSSL is 1.1.1 or later.